mkampl/mdslides/README.md

 ## License

 This project is open source.
-See the source code for details.
+See the LICENSE for details.